TorenIvan/Table-Search-with-Optimal-CPU/README.md

     searches in a non-sorted table 200 marked integers A[i] (i = 0, 1, ...
 199) a specific integer X
     and counts the number K of his appearances.
 The program also counts how many of the table numbers are negative (N), how many positive (P), how many zero (G), how many are greater than the required number (B) and how many are less than (S).
-A, X, K, N, P, Z, B, S must be variable in the data section of your program
+    A, X, K, N, P, Z, B, S are variables in the data section of your program

     Configuration changes:
       Enable Forwarding